Kenneth Mann, PhD

 Predicting bone fracture in patients with metastatic disease.
 (PIs: TA Damron , KA Mann) Primary tumors, such as breast and prostate cancer, can metastasize to bone cause bone destruction and bone fracture.
 Predicting whether a bone with metastatic disease will fracture remains a clinical challenge.
 Clinical scoring systems based on X-ray and patient pain levels are not good predictors for determining which bones require surgical stabilization.
 We are using Finite Element (FE) modeling of clinical CT scan sets in collaboration with Dr. Timothy Damron to determine activities of daily living that are predictive of fracture.The long term goal is to use FE as a tool to help surgeons decide which patients to stabilize from those that are not at risk of fracture.
 (Funding from Baldwin Foundation, 2016-2019)

-Role of therapeutic radiation in increasing fracture risk of bone: Using a murine model of radiation damage to the extremities (PI: T Damron, Co-inv: M Oest-Upstate, M Morris-U Michigan) we are investigating the implications of bony remodeling in terms of structure and fundamental changes to bone material fracture resistance and chemical changes to the bone.
+Role of therapeutic radiation in increasing fracture risk of bone: (PI: T Damron) Using a murine model of radiation damage to the extremities we are investigating the implications of bony remodeling in terms of structure and fundamental changes to bone material fracture resistance and chemical changes to the bone.
 We are using biomechanical strength tests and fracture toughness tests to monitor changes in bone structure and material properties with time, radiation dose, and anabolic, antiresorptive and radioprotection treatments.
 We are also using a combination of voxel-based finite element modeling with material damage models and comparing these to experiments to gain a better understanding of bone ‘brittle’ behavior.
-(NIH funded: 2014-2019)
+(NIH funded: 2014-2021 NCE)

 Recent Representative Publications